 - Let them know if you’re capitalizing on PTO and holidays to earn a new certification, take a class, or send job applications

 - Mention any New Year’s resolutions you’re creating

 - Share any other networking events you’re attending

 The end of the year often sparks a sensation of opportunity, so take advantage of this when discussing your plans.

 The Occasion: Night Out with Friends

 The Strategy: Relax!

 Don’t forget to take time for yourself this holiday season.
-Unwinding is crucial for work-life balance, so don’t feel guilty about just having a night for fun and face-stuffing!
+Unwinding is crucial for work-life balance, so have some fun!

-…but bring some business cards, just in case.
+…but bring a few business cards, just in case.